CamilleBC/CamilleBC.github.io/_doc/android_tutorial/0.1/fragments/walkthrough.md

  1. We first take care of the UI changes.
 We add a floating button to the [_fragment_dog_list.xml_]() layout, as well as a drawable **+** icon.
  2. To communicate between the fragment and the activity, we need to add:
 	1. A listener interface in the fragment.
-This is an abstract function, and its role is only t
+This is an abstract class, and its role is only to force the activity that implements the fragment to implement its members/methods.
+Add the following to the _DogListFragment_:

-	2. The implementation of the interface: a callback in the activity
+	3. The implementation of the interface: a callback in the activity

  3. We need to attach the actual callback to the button's onClickListener:
 	1. Attach the reference of the activity that implements the listener to the fragment